sde1000/quicktill/examples/README.md

 hope that they might be updated someday.
 Currently useful scripts
 are:

- - createdb: pipe this to psql to set up an old- (stable-)style till database.
-Note that this isn't needed for new-style till databases, because they can be created directly from the metadata in quicktill/models.py

- - update-database-for-sqlalchemy: pipe this to psql to convert an old-style till database to one that works with the current quicktill/models.py

  - haymakers.py is an example till configuration file, adapted from the one in use at the Haymakers in Cambridge.